-He also focused on diplomatic figures and religious figures as well.
-Peter Paul Rubens travelled a lot from Spain to Italy and beyond.
+The artist also focused on diplomatic and religious figures.
+Peter Paul Rubens travelled frequently around the European continent, including Spain, Italy and beyond.

-These places influenced by some great artist such as Leonardo da Vinci, Veronese, Raphael, Tintoretto and also Michelangelo.
+These locations had already been influenced by some other great artists such as Leonardo da Vinci, Veronese, Raphael, Tintoretto and also Michelangelo.
 Rubens would utilise a lot of greys, blues, greens and an assortment of substance tones.

-He much of the time fused deep and delectable reds and golds in extravagance.
+Rubens would fuse deep and delectable reds and golds extravagancely.
 Different feelings were utilised to include profundity, characterise light and reproduce surfaces as practically as could be allowed.

 He had some students who he taught how to paint and created most of his works.
 Some of these students included Jan Brueghel, Frans synders and also Anthony van Dyck who went ahead to become very famous and successful.

 All this was done in a house that he had moved into which is now the Rubenishius museum.
 His paintings were bold regarding colour and the passion in his work.